Early Life

 Philanthropy

-Johann Rupert and his family are involved in various philanthropic initiatives.
-He founded the Laureus Sport for Good Foundation in 1990, which uses sports to tackle social issues.
-The Rupert family has also committed funding to housing and land projects through the Khaya Lam initiative, which gives title deeds for homes.
+Johann Rupert is actively involved in philanthropy.
+He founded the Laureus Sport for Good Foundation in 1990, which uses sports to promote social change.
+He has also supported education through the Rupert Education Foundation, providing scholarships and educational programs.
+Furthermore, Rupert supports conservation efforts and community development projects, including the Khaya Lam initiative, which provides homeownership opportunities.